Pieter-Cawood/Reinforcement-Learning/README.md

 - [21] : Eat <br>
 - [22] : Search <br>

-To reduce the action space, I'm removing the actions that auto move (9 - 16)
+To reduce the action space, I'm removing the actions that auto move (0, and 9 - 16)

 ## The observation space (We have to make sure the blstats expanded here are correct.):